dustinpfister/blog_posts/_posts/lodash_clone.md

 ## 4 - Conclusion

-Like a lot of methods in lodash, this functionality is now native in modern browsers, as a similar effect can be done with the use of [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign), as long as you do not case about suporting older browsers and versions of node that are not ecma2015+ compliant.
+Like a lot of methods in lodash, this functionality is now native in modern browsers, as a similar effect can be done with the use of [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) if just making a shallow cone of an object is what I want to do at least.
+Object Assign works okay as long as I do not care about supporting older browsers and versions of node that are not ecma2015+ compliant.

+I wrote a post on [copying arrays](/2020/09/03/js-array-copy/) in which I touch base on some topics that have to do with both shallow cloning, and deep cloning of arrays.
+Many other the methods that I write about there could also be applied to objects in general, so maybe that is worth checking out if you want to read up some more on copying objects in javaScript.

 However because I do care at least to some extent about backward compatibility, and do not want to invest a great deal of time making platform specific client systems, just suing lodash will help march things back a bit more depending on the version of lodash used.
 This is maybe the main reason why projects like lodash, and jQuery, are not dead just yet but there is more to it then just that.